bo-wambui/alx-low_level_programming-1/0x01-variables_if_else_while/README.md

 <li>Question #5<br>
 Which of the following are valid while or do/while statements in ANSI C and Betty-compliant?
-(Considering a and b two variables of type int)
+(Considering a and b two variables of type int)<br>

 ```
 a = 0;
 while (a < b)